 SPIFs are used to inspire your channel partner’s sales team to help promote your brand over others with the promise of a reward.
 These channel incentive programs go to the actual sales representative, not the partner.

 SPIFs are a great way to encourage your channel partners to strive for higher performance, during off-seasons or slower times.
 The goal is to know how to use them correctly, and which sales incentives are most appealing to drive specific sales behaviors.
 Award examples:

 - Lunch with executives

-There’s a ton of ways to reward sales efforts.
-It comes down to building a flexible incentive program to keep you team motivated and striving for better performance.
+There are many ways to reward sales efforts.
+It comes down to building a flexible incentive program to keep your team motivated and striving for better performance.

-Rebates – A volume-driven promotions is a rebate and encourages your channel partners to sell more of your product.
+A volume-driven promotion is a rebate and encourages your channel partners to sell more of your product.
 Rebates can be categorized by customer type and business objective.
-Partners get a percentage of the sale back as the reward.
+Partners get a percentage of the sale back as a reward.

 - Growth rebate

 - Volume rebate